bkha0016/MOOC-Practice/README.md

 <ol>

 <li>**Programming Foundatons with HTML,CSS,JavaScript from Duke**</li> <br>
 <p> In week 1 & 2, they will teach you on how to use HTML & CSS.
 While, in week 3 & 4, they will teach you how to use JavaScript to manipulate pixels.
 I dont think this course is for beginner because they introduce too many programming language at the same time.
 In addition, the instructor is also introducing for-loop principles in javascript without teaching the basic foundation of javascript such as operations/booleans.
-However, the good things about this course is the programming assignments/projects are fun & interesting!!! </p> <br>
+However, the good thing about this course is the programming assignments/projects because they are really fun & interesting!!! </p> <br>

 <p> <strong> Course Rating: 6/10 </strong> </p> <br>